josephkitonga/compass/README.md

-# NMG Quiz Revision Portal
+# Compass Press Quiz Revision Portal

 A professional quiz revision portal for Kenyan students, integrating with the Roodito API to provide comprehensive educational content across CBC and 8-4-4 education systems.